-Almost every person struggles with body image and selfesteem at some point, but cancer survivors may face unique challenges.
+Almost every person struggles with body image and self-esteem at some point, but cancer survivors may face unique challenges.
 Cancer treatment can cause changes to the body such as hair loss, weight loss or weight gain, and skin changes.
 Many cancer survivors struggle with these side effects.
-Other cancer survivors don't experience them, so people around them may assume that they aren't "really sick."
+Other cancer survivors don't experience them so people around them may assume that they aren't "really sick."
 There is no one way a cancer survivor should look.
 It's normal to feel differently about your body after a cancer diagnosis, whether or not there are visible changes.
-However, try not to allow any negative feelings to get in the way of your happiness.
+It takes time to get to know your body after cancer and having patience with the process can be hard.

-The following exercises can help you being to understand yourself in new ways.
+The following exercises may help you begin to understand yourself in new ways.

-Write down some important things your body can do.

-Example: My arms can hug the people I love.
-My hands can cook a good meal.

-Write down some things you like about yourself.

-Examples: my sense of humor, my smile.

-Here are some other things you can do to feel more comfortable in your own skin.
+some important things your body can do. as can hug the people I love.
+My hands can cook a good mea nome things you like about yourself. e other things you can do to feel more comfortab in your own skin.